This page was updated on November 11

 WHY SHE MIGHT WIN

 Matthei is a more moderate right-wing candidate than Kast, and stands to attract support from centrist or center-left voters.
 The only economist among the frontrunners, she is known for negotiating across the aisle.
-In a recent poll, the share of respondents who will or could eventually vote for her (51%) is higher than for Jara (34%) and Kast (44%), and the share of respondents who would not vote for her (41%) is the lowest among all candidates.
+In an October poll, the share of respondents who will vote or could consider voting for her (60%) was the highest among all candidates, and the share of respondents who would not vote for her (40%) was the lowest among all contenders.

 WHY SHE MIGHT LOSE

-Amid reshuffling of her campaign team, Matthei dropped in the polls earlier this year but climbed slightly in September.
-However, there may not be enough time left to gain on Kast, who remains the right-wing frontrunner.
-Some conservative voters may prefer Kast’s more direct style of promising rapid change to Matthei’s steadier, governance-focused approach.
+Amid reshuffling of her campaign team, Matthei dropped in the polls earlier this year before climbing slightly in September, but declined throughout October, falling just behind Kaiser according to recent polling.
+Kast remains the right-wing frontrunner, and Kaiser has risen in polls in the last few weeks.
+Some conservative voters may prefer Kast’s or Kaiser’s more direct style of promising rapid change to Matthei’s steadier, governance-focused approach.

 WHO SUPPORTS HER

 Matthei is backed by two centrist parties, one of which is also part of her traditional right-wing coalition.
-Sixteen of 89 former ministers from the Concertación, the center-left coalition that held the presidency between 1990 and 2010, have endorsed her.
+Sixteen of 89 former ministers from the Concertación, the center-left coalition that held the presidency between 1990 and 2010, have endorsed her, along with more than 100 center and left-wing political figures.
 Compared to Kast, Matthei attracts more support among women, people over 45, voters with higher income and education levels, and those living in the Santiago metropolitan region.

 WHAT SHE WOULD DO